Michael Monroe: Hanoi Rocks (1979–1985)

 Hanoi Rocks was a band that Monroe and his friend, guitarist Andy McCoy, had thought of, but because McCoy was in the Finnish punk band Pelle Miljoona Oy, he told Monroe to start the band without him.
 From the very first Hanoi line-up only one member (besides Monroe) remained, rhythm guitarist Nasty Suicide, who would stay in the band until 1985.
 Andy McCoy left Pelle Miljoona Oy and joined Hanoi Rocks in 1980.
 McCoy also brought bassist Sami Yaffa with him.
 The band later recruited drummer Gyp Casino.

 The band released their first album in 1981 titled Bangkok Shocks, Saigon Shakes, Hanoi Rocks, with most of the songs written by McCoy.
-The album was produced by Andy McCoy and Michael Monroe, who were known as "The Muddy Twins".
+The album was produced by Andy McCoy and Michael Monroe, who were known as "The Muddy Twins."

 In 1982 Hanoi Rocks moved to London and released their second studio album Oriental Beat, which the band later dismissed as a failure, stating that the album was mixed badly by the producer Pete Woolcroft.
 After the album's release, the band fired drummer Gyp Casino and hired Nicholas Dingley, better known as Razzle.
-This line-up, consisting of Michael Monroe, Andy McCoy, Nasty Suicide, Sami Yaffa and Razzle, has often been cited as the classic and definitive line-up.
-The band has said that Razzle revitalised them.
 Later that year, the band released Self Destruction Blues, which had Razzle on the cover, but he didn't play on the album because it was actually a compilation of old singles.
 The tour for the album took the band to Asia for the first time.

-The next year, 1983, the band released Back to Mystery City.
-In 1984, the band got together with producer Bob Ezrin and started work on their fifth studio album Two Steps from the Move, which was their first recording deal to US markets.
-The original title of the album was "Silver Missiles and Nightingales", but this was changed before release.
-The album has been cited as one of the best glam rock albums, and Monroe has said that he "is very proud of it".
+The following year, the band released Back to Mystery City.
+In 1984, the band began working with producer Bob Ezrin and started on their fifth studio album Two Steps from the Move, which was the first recording deal that would introduce them to US markets.
+The original title of the album was Silver Missiles and Nightingales, but this was changed before release.